baharev/sdopt-tearing/docs/index.rst

 Exact and heuristic methods for tearing
 =======================================

-A *prototype* implementation of tearing algorithms is presented here.
-The `source code is available on GitHub <https://github.com/baharev/SDOPT/tree/tearing>`_ under the 3-clause BSD license.
+A *prototype* implementation of various tearing algorithms is presented here.
 The picture below shows a sparse matrix ordered to the so-called spiked form.
 The original matrix is of size `76 x 76`; this can be reduced to a `5 x 5` matrix (where `5` is the number of spike columns).
 The blue lines correspond to